Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 But for colleagues in North America and Germany they were much more worrying.

-On Thursday 17th July 1997 the world's media carried the sad news that Venator Corporation planned to close the remaining 400 F. W. Woolworth stores, primarily in New York City.
-The British Company was already trading independently, while the German subsidiary was to be sold to its local management for a token sum.
-An independent operation in Mexico City and other freestanding operations would also be unaffected.
+On Thursday July 17, 1997 the world's media carried the sad news that Venator Corporation planned to close the remaining 400 F. W. Woolworth stores, primarily in the State of New York.
+The British Company was already trading independently, while the German subsidiary was to be sold to its management for a token sum.
+An independent operation in Mexico City and other freestanding operations were also unaffected.
 The American Chairman described it as a graceful retirement, with 9,000 grandchildren following in the footsteps of the five and dime.
 He assured reporters that all associates (employees) would receive generous severance pay and would be provided with outplacement counselling.
-Wherever possible the stores would transfer to one of Venator's other formats, again principally the Footlocker sports shoe business.
+Wherever possible the stores would transfer to one of Venator's other formats, again principally the Footlocker athletic shoe business.

 Media coverage of the shutdown of the remaining Woolworth stores in the USA and Canada, from The Daily News of Friday 18 July 1997